-Polyco & Local NPO to inspire positive recycling habits as part of Inkwazi Isu, the Fish Eagle Project, in Kwazulu Natal’s Upper South Coast
+Polyco & Local NPO inspire positive recycling habits as part of Inkwazi Isu, the Fish Eagle Project, in Kwazulu Natal’s Upper South Coast

 A much-needed and worthy project has just been launched at the Amanzimtoti Taxi Rank in the Upper South Coast of Durban in KwaZulu-Natal to inspire positive recycling habits and to end plastic waste in the surrounding environment.
 The intention is to use this pilot project as a basis for fuelling similar projects across South Africa.